github/docs/content/actions/guides/caching-dependencies-to-speed-up-workflows.md

 A workflow can access and restore a cache created in the current branch, the base branch (including base branches of forked repositories), or the default branch (usually `main`).
 For example, a cache created on the default branch would be accessible from any pull request.
 Also, if the branch `feature-b` has the base branch `feature-a`, a workflow triggered on `feature-b` would have access to caches created in the default branch (`main`), `feature-a`, and `feature-b`.

-Access restrictions provide cache isolation and security by creating a logical boundary between different workflows and branches.
+Access restrictions provide cache isolation and security by creating a logical boundary between different branches.
 For example, a cache created for the branch `feature-a` (with the base `main`) would not be accessible to a pull request for the branch `feature-b` (with the base `main`).

+Multiple workflows within a repository share cache entries.
+A cache created for a branch within a workflow can be accessed and restored from another workflow for the same repository and branch.

 ## Using the `cache` action